kevin-hanselman/dud/README.md

 ### Stage

-A Stage is a group of Artifacts, or an operation that consumes and/or produces a group Artifacts.
+A Stage is a group of Artifacts, or an operation that consumes and/or produces a group of Artifacts.
 Stages are defined by the user in YAML files and should be tracked with source control.

 ### Index